davidex/GooglePlusLoginWebView/README.md

 ## Prerequisites
 - Basic knowledge of Google Plus SDK (v.
 1.7.1)
 - Basic knowledge on [how to setup a Goole Plus app](https://developers.google.com/+/mobile/ios/getting-started)

+## What's the deal
+1. You have to subclass UIApplication to re-implement openURL

+2. You need a UIViewController with a UIWebView inside

+3. You have to launch that view controller from the G+ login button

+4. Then you login though the webview, and one you are done, the modal is dismissed and you are logged in G+